Skip to main content

 We will examine what care looks like and how we can understand care in relation to place.
 We welcome work related to the theme or other topics related to Appalachia.

-Our keynote, Hopesick: Reckoning with Care, Community, and Recovery in Central Appalachia, will feature Dr. Abby Mack, assistant professor in the UK Department of Anthropology.
+Our keynote, Hopesick: Reckoning with Care, Community, and Recovery in Central Appalachia, will feature Abby Mack, Ph.D, assistant professor in the UK Department of Anthropology.
 Mack is an applied and engaged ethnographer and medical anthropologist with extensive training in linguistic anthropology, public health and the critical humanities.
 Her research program explores how people navigate everyday ethical and political dilemmas in providing and accessing care for psychiatric and substance use disorders in the United States, Los Angeles and Central Appalachia in particular.

 Abstract Submission: To be considered for a presentation, submit a 200-250 word abstract (a brief summary/overview of your work) online by 5 p.m.
 E.T.
 Monday, Jan.
 23, 2026: 2026 Abstract Submission Form.